cvisscher/blue/bracket.md

 ## Vote

-**Round 6 (Final Round)** voting is open!
-[Voting link here](https://docs.google.com/forms/d/e/1FAIpQLSf3YrrePNGJP746a6DzC6bgApzFGssM32Jk8BAz_tTo0OqNGw/viewform?usp=header).
+**Round 6 (Final Round)**

 The final round is between

 * #4 Come Thou Fount of Every Blessing (314)
 * #6 When Peace Like A River (445)

-This round closes the evening of Saturday April 4.
-The victor will be announced on Easter morning, Sunday, April 5.
+Voting is now closed.
+Thanks for participating in the 2026 Blue Psalter Hymnal Bracket!

 ## Results ##